tibetan-nlp/annodoc/index.md

-By excluding closed class function words such as `ADP` and `SCONJ`, the above approach is unable to capture the manner in which a predicate's arguments are introduced, and therefore incapable of profiling the valency of a predicate, or its change in valency over time.
+By excluding closed class function words such as `ADP` and `SCONJ`, the above approach is unable to capture the manner in which a predicate's arguments are introduced, and therefore incapable of fully profiling the valency of a predicate, or its change in valency over time.
 Therefore, it is also necessary to add dependency relations between these function words and the content words they depend on.
 In this way, we can capture the fact